FranticSalamander/BASE/baselines/entra.md

 #### MS.Entra.2.1v2
 User cannot register application
 <!--Policy: MS.Entra.2.1v2; Criticality: SHALL -->
-- _Justification:_  Administrator	It is recommended organisations develops a service request process and/or limited developers group to enable creation of new applications.
+- _Justification:_  It is recommended organisations develops a service request process and/or limited developers group to enable creation of new applications.
 This will enable limiting of access to Microsoft Entra ID.
 - _Last modified:_ March 2024

 #### MS.Entra.2.2v2